wip3l/elasticTransService/README.md

 ## 1. Introduction

-CSV file parsing and query service based on Elasticsearch;
+CSV file parsing and query service based on ElasticSearch;

 Media upload and browsing service based on HDFS.